 The world is in crisis.
 This is our response.

 We challenge teams from great companies to solve complex problems in support of a social cause.
 And then we translate their work into value for the causes we support.
 Our nonprofit partners walk away better equipped to do good work.
-Our teams get more purpose in their work and stronger relationships with each other.
+Our for-profit partners get more purpose in their work and stronger communities in their organization.

 We do this because there while have never been more resources at everyone's disposal to solve society's biggest problems, the results haven't been as profound as they should be.